arthurmeltonyan/macOSmanager/README.rst

 macOSmanager
 ============

-``macOSmanager`` script allows data scientists on macOS oversimplify the installation of macOS applications and packages.
+``macOSmanager`` script allows data scientists on macOS to simplify the installation of applications and packages.

 Installation